RESEARCH STARTER

 Sporting Career

 In the mid-1980s, Prince Albert made the first of many contributions to the sporting world.
-He had a long history of involvement with sports, winning a championship in swimming while at high school and holding a black belt in judo.
+He had a long history of involvement with sports, winning a championship in swimming while in high school and holding a black belt in judo.
 He became president of the Monegasque Swimming Federation in 1983 and president of the Monegasque Athletics Federation the following year.
 He headed the Monegasque delegation to the 1984 Summer Olympics, held in Los Angeles, and became a member of the International Olympic Committee (IOC) in 1985.

 Prince Albert founded the Monegasque Bobsleigh, Luge and Skeleton Federation in 1987 and competed for Monaco in the 1988, 1992, 1994, 1998, and 2002 Winter Olympics, becoming the first bobsledder to compete in five Olympics.
 In 1994, he was named chairman of the Monegasque Olympic Committee, and he served on various commissions for the IOC over the years.